awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/developing-consumers-with-sdk.md

 The Kinesis Data Streams API provides the `getShardIterator` and `getRecords` methods to retrieve data from a stream\.
 This is a pull model, where your code draws data directly from the shards of the stream\.

 We recommend that you use the record processor support provided by the Kinesis Client Library \(KCL\) to retrieve stream data in consumer applications\.
 This is a push model, where you implement the code that processes the data\.
 The KCL retrieves data records from the stream and delivers them to your application code\.
 In addition, the KCL provides failover, recovery, and load balancing functionality\.
-For more information, see [Developing Consumers Using the Kinesis Client Library 1\.x](developing-consumers-with-kcl.md)\.
+For more information, see [Developing KCL 1\.x Consumers](developing-consumers-with-kcl.md)\.

 However, in some cases you might prefer to use the Kinesis Data Streams API with the AWS SDK for Java\.
 For example, to implement custom tools for monitoring or debugging your streams\.